wazuh/wazuh-documentation/source/deployment-options/docker/wazuh-container.rst

 #.
 Provide a group of certificates for each node in the stack to secure communication between the nodes.
 You have two alternatives to provide these certificates:

-   -  Generate self-signed certificates for each node of the cluster.
+   -  Generate self-signed certificates for each cluster node.

       We have created a Docker image to automate certificate generation using the Wazuh certs gen tool.